-My 27" Imac began to unexpectedly go to sleep mode all by itself, often right in the middle of typing a sentence of clicking on a program function.
-I would eventually get the screen to come back when the Imac "woke back up" but as this issue began to repeat more frequently, I had to find a solution.
+My 27" Imac began to unexpectedly go to sleep mode all by itself, often right in the middle of typing a sentence or clicking on a program function.
+I would eventually get the screen to come back when the iMac "woke back up" but as this issue began to repeat more frequently, I had to find a solution.

 I began wondering if the issue might be related to heat, since my office is in a building which faces a very direct shot from the sun, and the room can get well above normal temps during peak summer months, which was when my problem first cropped up (ever hold your hand above the top vents above your IMAC screen?
 It can be quite hot).
 I got a small Vornado fan and set it up to blow along the bottom of the screen of my IMAC, thinking the air circulation might help the bottom air vents beneath the screen to receive cooling air.

 This seemed to help, because the black-outs stopped.
 But, a couple of weeks later the problem returned.
 [See more about heat issues, and a long-term solution that worked for me below in section #10 here]

 (A helpful tool for knowing the temps inside my Imac is the Tunebelly Temperature Gauge app which reports the temp numbers right into the dashboard strip at the top of the screen, right hand side.)
 Back to list

 Safe mode runs a number of checks on the system and makes corrections as it finds them.
 This might fix the black out problem for you.
 To boot in "safe Mode" in OSX: